 In November 2016 the Australian Bankers' Association (ABA) published its Industry guideline: Financial abuse and family and domestic violence policies.
-The ABA encourages its members to use the Industry guideline in their internal processes, procedures and policies.
-In particular, it sets out a framework to raise awareness and support for FSPs' customers who may be affected by financial elder abuse.
+The ABA encourages its members to use the industry guideline in their internal processes, procedures and policies.
+In particular, it sets out a framework to raise awareness and support for financial firms' customers who may be affected by financial elder abuse.
 This includes:

-developing internal guidelines and procedures to assist FSP employees to respond when 'red flags' or warning signs appear

-- ensuring FSP employees are aware of the guidelines and procedures by providing training that is relevant to the employee's role - giving frontline employees specific instructions regarding the procedures and their escalation protocols - making it easier for customers to communicate with the FSP - referring FSP customers to external support agencies where appropriate - understanding and recognising that financial abuse can result in, or significantly contribute to, financial hardship - promoting financial abuse policies and financial hardship assistance so that customers feel more comfortable disclosing any financial abuse they may be experiencing
+- developing internal guidelines and procedures to assist financial firm employees to respond when 'red flags' or warning signs appear - ensuring financial firm employees are aware of the guidelines and procedures by providing training that is relevant to the employee's role - giving frontline employees specific instructions regarding the procedures and their escalation protocols - making it easier for customers to communicate with the financial firm - referring financial firm customers to external support agencies where appropriate - understanding and recognising that financial abuse can result in, or significantly contribute to, financial hardship - promoting financial abuse policies and financial hardship assistance so that customers feel more comfortable disclosing any financial abuse they may be experiencing.

-The ABA also considers that the Code of Banking Practice demonstrates good industry practice, regardless of whether an FSP subscribes to it.
+The ABA also considers that the Code of Banking Practice demonstrates good industry practice, regardless of whether a financial firm subscribes to it.

-What is expected of the FSP
+What is expected of the financial firm

-Often an FSP employee may have concerns about what they are observing, and have an instinct that something is not right.
+Often a financial firm employee may have concerns about what they are observing, and have an instinct that something is not right.
 Understandably, they may be wary about voicing their concerns about a customer being financially abused especially if the suspected abuser may be a family member.

-FSP employees who suspect financial abuse need to recognise it is highly unlikely a dependent elderly person will be able to respond meaningfully or openly to questions about a transaction if another person is present.
+Financial firm employees who suspect financial abuse need to recognise it is highly unlikely a dependent elderly person will be able to respond meaningfully or openly to questions about a transaction if another person is present.

-The steps an FSP takes once 'red flags' or warning signs appear will affect the outcome of the dispute:
+The steps a financial firm takes once 'red flags' or warning signs appear will affect the outcome of the complaint: